sarahmasri/stat447C-Project/README.md

 - **Code**: All R and stan files used to implement the methods described in the report.
 - **Figures**: Figures returned from implemented methods.
 - **Data**: Data directory.
 - **Proposal**: All files related to project proposal.
+- **Report**: All files related to project report.

 ## Files
 - **README.md**: This file.
+- **Code/simulation.R**: R file that compares naïve elastic net with Bayesian regression with a horseshoe prior on simulated data.
+- **Code/EN.R**: R files that implements naïve elastic net on the breast cancer data.
+- **Code/horseshoe.R**:  R files that implements Bayesian regression with a horseshoe prior on the breast cancer data.
+- **Code/compare.R**: R file that compares elastic net with horseshoe prior results.
+- **Data/horseshoe.txt**: Gene coefficient results from Bayesian regression with a horseshoe prior on the breast cancer data.
 - **Proposal/proposal.pdf**: This projects proposal including an abstract, proposal logistics, and proposed datasets.
 PDF file.
-- **Proposal/proposal.tex**: This projects proposal including an abstract, proposal logistics, and proposed datasets.
-TEX file.
-- **Proposal/references.bib**: References used in project proposal.
-BIB file.
+- **Report/report.pdf**: Completed project report.
+PDF file.
-- **head_breast_cancer.txt**: Single cell RNA-seq dataset for breast cancer study.
-First 10 rows.
-- **head_melanoma.txt**: Single cell RNA-seq dataset for melanoma study.
-First 10 rows.

 ## Author
 Sarah Masri | [@sarahmasri](https://github.com/sarahmasri)